SmartX-Labs/SmartX-Mini/SmartX-Mini-2022 Collection/Experiment/Lab-6. Analytics/Lab#6_Analytics.md

 ## Connect Jupyter hub

-### Check exposed port for Jupyter hub
+### Check exposed port for Kubeflow
-You can access Jupyter hub at this address (In Browser)
+You can access Kubeflow at this address (In Browser)
 > http://{nuc01_IP}:{PORT}

 Get {Port} by below command